paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 ### Design

-The 'HM Government' logo introduced earlier this decade could provide clues to what a unified identify might look like, with the government's coat of arms sat alongside a word-mark set in Gill Sans Light.
+The ‘HM Government’ logo introduced earlier this decade could provide clues to what a unified identify might look like, with the government’s coat of arms sat alongside a word-mark set in Gill Sans Light.
 Logos for the Ministry of Justice, Treasury, Foreign and Cabinet Offices also feature this coat of arms, whilst the Treasury and the Department for Business Innovation and Skills use Gill Sans too.

 {% include 'figure' with '/images/2009/09/government_identity/uk_now.png'
   caption: '**A selection of logos used by the British government today:** Whilst there is no coherent identity within British Government, a number of patterns emerge, with the coat of arms and Gill Sans being popular choices for some logos.
 However not every department shares this visual language, and all have implemented separate identity schemes.'
 %}

-Maintaining the coat of arms is probably a requirement for any future identity work, although it requires simplification; it clearly doesn't resize well or reproduce cleanly enough on screen.
+Maintaining the coat of arms is probably a requirement for any future identity work, although it requires simplification; it clearly doesn’t resize well or reproduce cleanly enough on screen.
 While Gill Sans is often considered the de facto font for anything British, I would love to see a custom typeface designed in the same vein as that for the Dutch government.
 It would have to work across the wide spectrum of government activity, and heavy usage could result in it becoming a British classic (and arguably better suited to the requirements of the 21st Century too).

-There's also a case to be made for simpler department names as many read like shopping lists.
+There’s also a case to be made for simpler department names as many read like shopping lists.
 The Department for Children, Schools and Families and the Department for Environment, Food and Rural Affairs are two notable examples.
 Such naming schemes lead to meaningless abbreviations (i.e. DCSF and DEFRA) which further distances the government from the public.

-Personally, I would like to see departments named ministries again -- partly because I'm a stickler for tradition -- but this would also better associate departments with their ministers.
+Personally, I would like to see departments named ministries again — partly because I’m a stickler for tradition — but this would also better associate departments with their ministers.

-Below is a suggestion as to how a unified identity might look, although I'm sure there are far more creative solutions.
-I've no doubt this is a massive project, one that would require a lot of research, and the resulting identity system would need to adapt easily to continual government reorganisation.
+Below is a suggestion as to how a unified identity might look, although I’m sure there are far more creative solutions.
+I’ve no doubt this is a massive project, one that would require a lot of research, and the resulting identity system would need to adapt easily to continual government reorganisation.

 {% include 'figure' with '/images/2009/09/government_identity/uk_proposal.png'
   caption: 'How a unified identity for the British government might look.'
 %}

 Given the growing number of identity schemes implemented by other governments, it seems we are already behind.
 However there is still a massive opportunity for the British design community to think about how such a problem could be solved.
-That David Cameron [rebranded his own party][8] on becoming leader, I'm hopeful a similar exercise is soon seen at government level too.
+That David Cameron [rebranded his own party][8] on becoming leader, I’m hopeful a similar exercise is soon seen at government level too.

 [pt-BR]: http://logobr.org/branding/design-governamental-uma-identidade-coesa-e-unificada-para-o-governo-britanico/
 [1]: http://www.metadesign.de/html/en/2381.html